ddweiqian/Try-Hack-Me-Badge/Log Analysis/Notes.md

 Logs can be stored in various locations, such as the local system generating them, a centralized repository, or cloud-based storage.

 ### Factors Influencing Log Storage Location:
+Logs can be stored in various locations, such as the local system that generates them, a centralised repository, or cloud-based storage.

+The choice of storage location typically depends on multiple factors:

-1. Security Requirements: Ensuring logs comply with organizational or regulatory security protocols.
+1. **Security Requirements**: Ensuring logs comply with organizational or regulatory security protocols.

-2. Accessibility Needs: How quickly and by whom the logs need to be accessed.
+2. **Accessibility Needs**: How quickly and by whom the logs need to be accessed.

-3. Storage Capacity: The volume of logs generated may require significant storage space.
+3. **Storage Capacity**: The volume of logs generated may require significant storage space.

-4. Cost Considerations: Budget constraints may influence the choice between cloud-based or local solutions.
+4. **Cost Considerations**: Budget constraints may influence the choice between cloud-based or local solutions.

-5. Compliance Regulations: Industry-specific regulations governing log storage.
+5. **Compliance Regulations**: Industry-specific regulations governing log storage.

-6. Retention Policies: Required retention time and ease of retrieval.
+6. **Retention Policies**: Required retention time and ease of retrieval.

-7. Disaster Recovery Plans: Ensuring log availability even in case of system failure.
+7. **Disaster Recovery Plans**: Ensuring log availability even in case of system failure.

 ## Log Retention

 Recognizing that log storage is finite, it's crucial to balance retaining logs for potential future needs and storage costs.
 Understanding Hot, Warm, and Cold storage concepts aids in this decision-making:

-1. Hot Storage: Most accessible logs from the past 3-6 months, with near real-time query speeds.
+1. **Hot Storage**: Most accessible logs from the past **3-6 months**, with near real-time query speeds.

-2. Warm Storage: Logs from six months to 2 years, acting as a data lake, easily accessible but not as immediate as Hot storage.
+2. **Warm Storage**: Logs from **six months to 2 years**, acting as a data lake, easily accessible but not as immediate as Hot storage.

-3. Cold Storage: Archived or compressed logs from 2-5 years, not easily accessible and used for retroactive analysis or scoping.
+3. **Cold Storage**: Archived or compressed logs from **2-5 years**, not easily accessible and used for retroactive analysis or scoping.

 Managing log storage costs is critical for organizations, and selecting appropriate Hot, Warm, or Cold storage strategies can help keep these costs in check.